zorrex82/zorrex82/README.md

 </p>

-# Edinor Junior - Machine Learning Engineer
+# Edinor Junior - Data Engineer

 I'm a Data Engineer, a Machine Learning and Cybersecurity enthusiast.
 My story with Big Data started in 2014 when I created my own Startup, called GoTalent, at that time we made algorithms to create a rank between the best candidates and job openings, crossing data from different sources.